VU-Applied-Programming-for-AI-2024/Group-29/README.md

 1. Navigate with cmd or terminal to root folder of this repository (By copying the path of the repository folder and writing cd 'copied path' in the cmd).
 2. Then install requirements.txt inside the root folder, you can do that by copying the list in the requirements.txt file and paste it after writing pip install -r in the cmd.
-3. While you are still in the same location of the root folder you can run the website by writing: python run.py
+3. While you are still in the same location of the root folder you can run the website by writing: python run.py (python3 may be necessary)
 4. then open new tab where you will be able to find the website. ->  * Running on http://127.0.0.1:5000, that is the link to our website, copy it into your browser.

 ## Architecture
-Frontend
+Home Page
 1. Select Sport -> Sport_name.
 Sport_name = Database.Sport -> Sport_name_id
 	Sport_name_id -> Sport.Teams, Sport.Games, etc

 2. Select Player -> Team_name.
 Team_Name = Database.Team ->Team_id
 	Database.TeamName_id -> D.Team_stats (includes basic info and games.)

-3.Select Top -> Rank of the opponent.
+3. Select Top -> Rank of the opponent.
 Database.Team_rank = Database.Team_id1
 	-> Team_id -> Followed_team, team_id1 = Opponent,
 	Database.Games -> Date,Team_id.
 	Create Table: Followed ‘’vs’’ Opponent